szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 Read permission is implicit.
 For example `"CD"` is permission to create and delete, `"CUD"` is everything (the default if this annotation is not defined), and anything that doesn't have these initials (e.g. `"none"`) is read-only permissions.

 Read-only permission has a specific purpose - it allows one to assert the state of a dependent resource without updating it.
-For example, we can assert that an Azure resource group is created in the right location.
-If for example, the `Verify` method returns `VerifyResultUpdateRequired` and update permission is not set, it results in failure.
+If for example the desired state for a resource is not satisfied, and the `Verify` method returns `VerifyResultUpdateRequired`, but the update permission is not set, it results in failure.

 Delete works slightly different - if this permission is not set, it will simply not delete the external resource when the Kubernetes resource is delete.
-However if the `Verify` method returns `VerifyResultRecreateRequired` and delete permission is not present, it will return an error.
+However if the `Verify` method returns `VerifyResultRecreateRequired` and delete permission is not present, it will result in failure.

 #### Implementing a handler upon success